Exxon withholds tax data from global transparency group

 Exxon and other EITI participants are expected later this month to formally endorse Wednesday’s report.

-ConocoPhillips (COP.N), Chevron Corp (CVX.N) and Continental Resources Inc (CLR.N) are among other major energy companies that did not share tax information with EITI.
+ConocoPhillips, Chevron Corp and Continental Resources Inc are among other major energy companies that did not share tax information with EITI.

 ConocoPhillips supports EITI and “has volunteered to make disclosures that it deems appropriate,” a spokesman said.